jonfuller/jonfuller.github.io/_posts/2013-12-12-jenkins-slave-monitoring.md

 Ever wanted to monitor the status of your [Jenkins](www.jenkins-ci.org) slaves?
 As I've said before, [Jenkins is one of my favorite tools](http://jonfuller.co/blog/2013/10/16/simple-jenkins-jobs.html).

-Since we program [all the things](http://www.sep.com/services/software-development/), we need many different build environments; so [slaves](https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds) to the rescue.
+At [SEP](http://www.sep.com), we program [all the things](http://www.sep.com/services/software-development/), so we need many different build environments.
+Jenkins [slaves](https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds) to the rescue!

 We have several slaves that run the following environments: